Black History and Women’s History: Meeting Josephine Baker at Riad Star

 ….And wasn’t it queer that Josephine, who had spent her childhood dreaming of kings in golden slippers, should find herself there?
 In a place where, even more amazingly, racial discrimination did not exist?
 Thami el Glaousi, pasha of Marrakesh and the most powerful tribal chieftain in French Morocco at that time, was himself black.

-From northern Africa Josephine was safe from Nazi racism.
+From northern Africa, Josephine was safe from Nazi racism.
 Langston Hughes wrote she “was as much a victim of Hitler as the soldiers who fall in Africa today fighting his armies.
 The Aryans drove Josephine away from her beloved Paris.”
 Nonetheless, while in Africa as she’d done throughout Europe, Josephine continued entertaining troops for Charles de Gaulle and carrying information for the Allied forces from Spain.
-Among dignitaries who visited her while in the hospital in Casa was Jacques Abtrey, Head of Intelligence against the Germans.
+Among the dignitaries who visited her while in the hospital in Casa was Jacques Abtrey, Head of Intelligence against the Germans.
 Outside as a military parade with American, French, and Moroccan troops marched by, he and Josephine toasted with champagne.
 He recalls: “We raised our glasses to America, to England, and to our eternal France.”

 Bennetta Jules-Rosette, Director of the African and African-American Studies Research Center at the University of California – San Diego and author of Josephine Baker in Art and Life: The Icon and the Image wrote of Josephine making Paris her home and learning not only French but Italian and Russian: